ITALY SEEN THROUGH AMERICAN EYES

 At first emarginated and held back by cultural and linguistic barriers, Italians found a way, through the passing of time and generations, to integrate into American culture: most of the population now considered Italian in the USA is actually Italian American, and the two cultures have largely merged.
 So an Italian American whose family was originally from Southern Italy, can now tell you how well they make the traditional Lasagne alla Bolognese (a delicacy from northern Italy!), and that’s perfectly fine with the general depiction of Italian culture.

 Italian stereotypes have always been displayed in Hollywood productions, and this obviously affects the way Italians are seen worldwide.
-Unfortunately, most people probably think of characters such as the Godfather and the Sopranos, which portray a very negative image of the country, focusing mainly on organized crime.
+Unfortunately, most people probably think of characters such as the Godfather, which portray a very negative image of the country.

 As said above, many tourists have had the possibility to visit Italy and interact with people.
 Italians generally love Americans, and they often go out of their way to appeal to them whenever they meet them.
 This may be the reason why they often come off as loud and very friendly!